kumaeki/MyAZ400/Topic06.md

 You are designing a YAML template for use with Azure Pipelines.
 The template will include the outputfile parameter.

 Which two methods can you use to reference the parameter?
-Each correct answer presents a complete solution.

-NOTE: Each correct selection is worth one point.

 -   [ ] A. ${{parameters.outputfile}}
 -   [ ] B. $(parameters['outputfile'])